matter-labs/zksync-era/zk_toolbox/README.md

 # zk_toolbox

-Toolkit for creating and managing the ZK Stack.
+Toolkit for creating and managing ZK Stack chains.

-## Zk Inception
+## ZK Inception

-Zk Inception facilitates the creation and management of ZK stacks.
+ZK Inception facilitates the creation and management of ZK Stacks.
 All commands are interactive, but you can also pass all necessary arguments via the command line.

 ### Foundry Integration